 Specialist consultations: Specialists provide advanced care compared to primary care providers, but accessibility can be limited by factors such as physician referrals, geographic location, and insurance coverage.
 In rural communities, telehealth links patients to specialized medical services not readily available locally, offering the convenience of avoiding extra visits, scheduling, and waiting times when specialists are accessible for telehealth appointments.

-Remote Health Billing
+Remote Patient Health Billing

 Billing for remote health services is handled similarly to in-person visits.
 Healthcare providers bill patients’ insurance or charge them directly for the services provided.
 Many insurance companies now cover telehealth visits, making remote health even more accessible to patients.
+Below, we list the major differences between Medicare billing for remote patient monitoring and telehealth services.

 Type of service: With remote patient monitoring patient’s must use FDA-cleared RPM devices for at least 16 days per month to qualify for Medicare reimbursement.
 While telehealth provides live virtual, interactive communication between in-person visits, with billing based on time spent.